Tonislav Yordanov: Litex Lovech (loan)

 In July 2017, Yordanov was loaned to Litex Lovech.

 Beroe

 In December 2022, Yordanov signed for Beroe Stara Zagora.
+In July 2023, he left the team by mutual consent.

 International career

 On 5 September 2019, he scored three goals for the Bulgaria U21 team in the 4:0 away win over Estonia U21 in a 2021 UEFA Euro qualifier.

 Style of play

 Yordanov has been described as having an eye for goal and being very good from set pieces.